Tearsheet

 AI Analysis | Feedback

-Hasbro (symbol: HAS) primarily sells its products to other companies, specifically major retailers that then distribute and sell to individual consumers.
-Its major customers include:
+Hasbro (HAS) primarily sells its products to other companies, which then distribute and sell them to individual consumers.
+Based on the company description, Hasbro sells to a variety of retailers, distributors, and wholesalers.

 AI Analysis | Feedback